govind527/Upscale-Image/README.md

 # Upscale-Image Using ESRGAN
 This is the Project I have done to upscale the **Blurry and Low Resolution Image**.

 - ESRGAN is the enhanced version of the SRGAN.
-Authors of the ESRGAN tried to enhance
+Authors of the ESRGAN tried

 # Steps to use this Model